balderdashy/sails-docs/reference/Models.md

 #### validate

 The validate method takes the currently set attributes and validates the model.
 This is shorthand for Model.validate({ attributes }, cb)
+There will be no parameters to the callback unless there is an error validating.
+Remember, no news is good news.
 ##### Example Usage

 ```javascript